 Topps Triple Threads has used the same format effectively for years.
-The 2022 product is no exception, with a wide variety of autographs, relics, combo cards and book cards on tap when the product is released this fall.
+The 2022 product is no exception, with a wide variety of autographs, relics, combo cards and book cards on tap when the product is released on December 16.

 And of course, the combinations of three that give the set its name.